 Firstly, I went to the fountain and performed the cleansing ritual, tearai, which involves using a small bowl on a stick to wash your hands and face.
 From there, walked to the front of the shrine and tossed a coin into the donation box.
-Then I shook the rope to ring the bell, bowed twice and clapped twice to greet the deities, and then sent them my thoughts: Dear Gods and Goddesses.
-Thank you for this beautiful space in which we can think and reflect.
+Then I shook the rope to ring the bell, bowed twice and clapped twice to greet the deities, then sent them my thoughts.
 Please, send my best wishes to Laura.
 Let her know that I’m thinking of her still.
 Carry my love to her.

-Another bow, and then I sat down on a bench beneath a tree.
+Another bow, and then I sat on a bench beneath a tree.
 I remembered her smile, and us singing to Hannah Montana songs.
 It struck me how much things change.
-Exactly seven years ago, I was just out of high school, sad, confused, and unsure of my future.
-In the time since then, I’ve been through college, university, and secured a full-time job in a foreign country.
+Exactly seven years ago, I was just out of high school and unsure of my future.
+In the time since then, I’ve been through college, university, and moved to a foreign country.
 Before I moved, I met up with most of my other friends from high school; renewing bonds after years of growth and change.
-They’re all doing their own amazing things as well – studying, working, travelling.
+They’re all doing their own amazing things – studying, working, travelling.
 Some even have children of their own.
 We’re all women now, twenty-somethings taking on the world.
 But Laura will always be sixteen.
 I couldn’t help wondering what she would be doing, if she were still here.
 What would the last seven years have given her?
 Maybe we would also have sat in Starbucks, exchanging gossip over fruit coolers and Nutella cookies, before I boarded my plane.

 Because of Laura, I have learned to not to be complacent, to be wary of any and all illnesses, and to live life to the full regardless.
 There are so many things she never got the chance to do, but in a way, we’re all doing them for her.
 I know I’m not the only one of my high school friends who keeps memories of her close by.